ms/buildtogether.tech/teams/index.md

 program.
 For example, one person might design and build the GUI, while another writes the database interface, and a third implements the business rules.
 Having people own parts of the code like this produces lower failure rates in industry
-<cite>Bird2011</cite>, but is generally a bad strategy in a course project for
+<cite>Bird2011</cite>, but is generally a bad strategy in a course project:

-three reasons:
+1. It increases the risk of people from marginalized groups being assigned lower-status work.

-1. It leads to <span g="big_bang">big bang integration</span>, in which all the components meet each other for the first time right at the end of the project.
+2. It leads to <span g="big_bang">big bang integration</span>, in which all the components meet each other for the first time right at the end of the project.
 Big bang almost always fails.

-2. Each team member only really understands one aspect of the project.
+3. Each team member only really understands one aspect of the project.
 This can hurt a lot if there's a final exam that checks for overall understanding.

-3. If someone drops out or fails to complete their module, the project as a whole will fail.
+4. If someone drops out or fails to complete their module, the project as a whole will fail.

 <span g="functional_decomposition">Functional decomposition</span>, in which